Turn Up the Butterfly Bass!

 We’ve all been whipped by trauma and we’re all slaves to some form of chain, some breed of drug—some people bow down to the screen, the flatscreen goddess whose foxy pixels and flirty plotlines spin your axle off its atlas, draw a willpower down to the point of filthy shame.
 For others, it’s calories: lured into the thickest section of the cake and choking on the iridescent ribbons of sweet cashmere, toxic sugar, living a life of cravings and constant hunger.
 And others worship living idols, members of an attractive breed of socialites, what the medieval ages would call players—they pine for their symmetrical bones, blood-filled flesh, and taut skins.
 Just like children long for the fairies in their books, adults long for these mythical Amazonians with the mesmerizingly smooth charismas, for these modern royals, America’s celebrities.
 But there are worse ropes that anchor souls to darker animosities, gardens where the roses are more thorn than petal—that is, sweet one, that some starve for love.
 It is not an addiction, but a tragic appetite.
 Some have been loved by entropy and ravished so thoroughly by his mercilessly loving hands that they are no longer aware they’re on their honeymoon, nor that they’re drowning in honey, in a hospital of dreams, on the moon.
 They are no longer aware that they are even of the size they are—are they a cell, a seed, a soul?
 They have known the twisted totalitarian touch of mankind for so long they do not recognize God’s voice when He sings to them.

-They’ve been beaten to the point of blackout, schooled to the point of burnout, crawling on the floor where the cracks in your hips still hiss with smoky steam—and some to the point of a bloodied pulp.
-They have been formulated by evil’s fastidious appetite into a creature of bruises and black eyes, broken self and submissive mind, people who look to authority for guidance and not to God.
+They’ve been beaten to the point of blackout, schooled to the point of burnout, crawling on the floor where the cracks in their hips still hiss with smoky steam—and some to the point of a bloodied pulp.
+They have been formulated by evil’s fastidious appetite into a creature of bruises and black eyes, broken selves and submissive minds, people who look to authority for guidance and not to God.
 And it’s hard to find a grip in this psychotic funhouse of mirrors and madness, this wild joke uttered upon the rooftops of time.
 The Catholic Church burned women at the stake for using herbs to heal humans, and conservative society has caught the papal torch and continued the marathon of persecution.
 Be normal, be normal! the crowd chanted, gripping her neck like the sogging stalk of a dying flower, holding her, writhing, above the chasm’s fire.
 When you’re swimming laps in a symphony of syllables, how can you extract one sentence from the millions that echo like poetry into the padded jaws of a protected book, owned by the masters of the darkest art?

 But how can you convince a soul of its spiritual capabilities when that soul has never witnessed its own expansion?
 How can you express cannabis’ miraculous healing powers when the person has never before felt anything near miraculous?
 How can you spark rainbows and rebirth miracles in the grey minds of the masses?
 How do you flood children’s hearts with magic again?